mpanighetti/dnd5e-classes/ranger/city-dweller.md

 _City Dweller feature_

 When you reach certain levels in this class, you pick an additional spell of 1st level or higher to learn from the City Dweller Spells table.
-Each spell counts as a ranger spell for you, but it doesn't count against the number of ranger spells you know.
+Each spell counts as a Ranger spell for you, but it doesn't count against the number of Ranger spells you know.

 ##### City Dweller Spells